Skip to contents

 init_data

-an optional vector (of lengh n_ages - 1) to initialize the population dynamics.
+an optional vector (of length n_ages - 1) to initialize the population dynamics.

 f_mort